wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

    * Welcome Reception

+   * <a target="_blank" href="https://www.eventbrite.com/e/marc-benioff-keynote-streaming-party-tickets-49069872309">Marc Benioff Keynote Streaming Party</a> 2-5 Tuesday and by <a target="_blank" href="https://www.newvoicemedia.com/en-us/events/dreamforce-happy-hour-and-keynote">New Voice Media</a>

-   * <strong>Dreamfest</strong> is the party of the conference, featuring incredible live music, food, and drinks.
+   * <strong>Dreamfest</strong> (7pm+ Wednesday) is the party of the conference hosted by Salesforce, featuring incredible live music, food, and drinks.
 In 2017 it was held at AT&T Park with Alicia Keys and Lenny Kravitz.
+Previous Dreamfest headliners include U2, Foo Fighters, The Killers & Green Day.

+   * The $1,000 per ticket also gets you in the Dreamfest after-party https://www.theconcertforkids.com/ by Salesforce.org benefitting the UCSF Benioff Children’s Hospitals, at the Civic Center Plaza features Metallica in 2018.
+After Party Featuring MC Hammer immediately follows the concert.

    * 2,700+ expert-led sessions of 40-minute <strong>breakout sessions</strong> and 20-minute theater sessions, with majority of them customer led.
 25% of all seats (except for those in Hands-On Trainings and a few other workshops) are blocked for walk-ins.